 Extreme mood swings from sad and hopeless to joyful, enthusiastic and overexcited.

 Confusion, lack of focus or concentration.

 The Energy levels also fluctuate according to the mood- fatigue experienced during a low phase, high energy levels during a Manic phase.

 The three distinct phases are:

-Mixed Phases: When a patient could be experiencing both mania and depression at the same time.
+Rapid Cycling: When a patient could be experiencing both mania and depression within a short span of time, sometimes repeatedly,

-It is not easy to diagnose Bipolar and it is often misdiagnosed as schizophrenia or depression.
-One can hardly blame the family members or friends when many Physicians fail to spot the early symptoms.
+It is not easy to diagnose Bipolar Disorder and it is often misdiagnosed as schizophrenia or depression.
+One can hardly blame the family members or friends when many Physicians (and even Psychiatrists) fail to spot the early symptoms.

 What is the currently available Treatment?

-Bipolar is yet to be fully understood by Scientists and Doctors.
+Bipolar Disorder is yet to be fully understood by Scientists and Doctors.

 Mood-stabilisers, Anti-Depressants and or Anti-Psychotics as prescribed by a Psychiatrist